C. J. Suess

-Clint Joseph "C.J."
-Suess (/siːs/; né Franklin; March 17, 1994) is an American professional ice hockey forward for Dresdner Eislöwen in the Deutsche Eishockey Liga (DEL).
+Clinston Joseph Robert "C.J."
+Suess (/siːs/; né Franklin; March 17, 1994) is an American professional ice hockey player who is a forward for Dresdner Eislöwen in the Deutsche Eishockey Liga (DEL).
 Prior to playing professionally, Suess played college hockey for the Minnesota State Mavericks at Minnesota State University, Mankato.
 At the time of his graduation, his 127 career points were tied for fifth on the school's career scoring list during the NCAA Division I era.
 He also represented Team USA in the 2013 World Junior A Challenge, helping them win a gold medal.

 Early life

 Suess was born "Clinston R. Franklin" to mother Cheryl Suess on March 17, 1994, in Roseville, Minnesota.
 He began skating at the age four in White Bear Lake, Minnesota with his cousins before his family moved to Forest Lake, Minnesota.
 His mother was his primary caregiver and he considers both her and his grandmother the "two people that have meant more to him than anyone else in the world."
 As a person of color himself, Suess admired hockey player Jarome Iginla as a successful black athlete.